RaojiPatil/RaojiPatil/README.md

 ## Head Lines

-- 🌱 I’m currently Working Full Stack web Development at Brainstorm force, Banglore.
+- 🌱 I’m currently Working in Software Developer at Brainstorm force, Banglore.
 - 🤔 I’m Good in MERN Stack and DSA.
 - 💬 Ask me about <b>DSA and Frontent Development.</b>
 - 📫 How to reach me: raojipatil11@gmail.com